Abhay-1552/PDF-MNC/README.md

 ### Working
  This is GUI project in which you can compress and merge the PDF(s).
  All you have to do is select the number of files on which you have to work by the given buttons and then apply the command of merging and compressing using given buttons.
- You can select the files from your system and the output will be on the same file in which your program is running.
+ You can select the files from your system and the output will be save to your Download section.